 GPU Architecture and the Development of General Purpose GPU Computing

 With the advent of the programmable vertex and pixel shaders, developers were given the flexibility of creating their own code for customizing the rendering process to meet their needs.
 While most developers used this new technology for its original purpose, i.e. creating custom graphics effects or adding realism, it became clear that while the shader was made to operate on a vertex or pixel, any data could be treated as such and thus the GPU (Graphics Processing Unit) could be programmed to be used for any general purpose computation.
-This formed the field of GPGPU (general purpose GPU) computing.
-With the rapid growth of the processing power of GPUs which quickly surpassed that of CPUs (central processing units) pushed by the highly competitive gaming industry, research began to appear that took advantage of the great and untapped pool of GPU resources.
+This formed the field of GPGPU (General Purpose GPU) computing.
+With the rapid growth of the processing power of GPUs which quickly surpassed that of CPUs (Central Processing Units) pushed by the highly competitive gaming industry, research began to appear that took advantage of the great and untapped pool of GPU resources.

-To process hundreds of vector and matrix required by shader algorithms, state of the art GPUs possess hundreds of “small vector processors”, also called SIMD engines (In AMD nomenclature) each of which contains a few ALUs (Arithmetic Logic Units) (fig).
+To process hundreds of vector and matrix required by shader algorithms, state of the art GPUs possess hundreds of “small vector processors”, also called SIMD engines (in AMD nomenclature) each of which contains a few ALUs (Arithmetic Logic Units) (fig).
 ALUs can perform single precision or integer operations.
 To perform double precision operations, some architectures group ALUs together which yielding double precision performance which in inversely proportional to the number of ALUs grouped.
 This means that even though GPUs, in general, operate with a smaller clock rate with regard to CPUs, current hardware is able to perform thousands of arithmetic operations per cycle, and frequently hundreds of special functions (sine, cosine, square root, etc.).
 Since special function operations, also called transcendental operations, occur less frequently, there is usually only one special function processing element per engine.
 Another design groups ALUs, potentially sacrificing ALU power to perform a transcendental operation.
 The loss in processing power is offset by gained wafer which can be used for memory, control or processing.
 For this reason, algorithms that rely heavily on such operations such as Fourier transforms and random number generators are one of the prime beneficiaries of GPU computing.

 It is valid to take a detour here and observe that comparisons regarding "processing power" are used rather loosely and can be taken to mean peak throughput, and this liberty was taken for the sake of comparison.
 In reality, achieving peak throughput or anything close to it is highly algorithm dependent which makes it difficult to speak of processing power in general terms.
 Such figures such as gigaflops and teraflops should thus be read as a comparison between the potential of rivaling technologies with the addendum that GPU potential is naturally harder to extract, given the many layers of parallelism present .